mesutdurukal/Global-Testing-Practices/submissions/Japan/mesut.durukal.md

   to finish the minimum set and have an opinion about ready-to-go decision as soon as possible.
 Here, I saw people not too much caring about automation, but making test plans and test scenarios.

-What are the biggests strengths and weaknesses of your country?:
+What are the biggest strengths and weaknesses of your country?:
 - Turkey
   * Strength: Turkish people are highly dedicated and hardworking, with solid technical skills.
   * Weakness: The same flexibility that enables quick wins can sometimes lead to skipping proper procedures, creating the risk of disorganized or inconsistent outcomes.